OSGeo/PROJ/docs/source/development/quickstart_cpp.rst

   :language: c++
   :lines: 31

-We create a coordinate operation context, that can be customized to ammend the way coordinate operations are computed.
+We create a coordinate operation context, that can be customized to amend the way coordinate operations are computed.
 Here we ask for default settings, as we have a coordinate operation that just involves a "simple" map projection in the same datum.